 How Long Will The Barbering Program Take?

-The Paul Mitchell the School at MTI College program is 1000 clock hours, and the length of the program is about 30 weeks.
+The Paul Mitchell the School at Campus program is 1000 clock hours, and the length of the program is about 30 weeks.

 The program is divided into pre-clinical classroom instruction, followed by clinical hands-on experience.
 In the first part of the curriculum, students learn design principles, techniques, and professional practices through workshops and instruction.
 This is followed by hands-on clinical experience learned on the salon floor and the classroom.